broadinstitute/gtex-viz/README.md

 ![GTEx logo](/images/gtex2.png)

 # GTEx Visualizations tools
-The GTEx web portal (http://gtexportal.org) develops specialized visualization tools for exploring tissue-specific gene expression and regulation data.
-Here, we share the source code of these web-based interactive tools in this public repository, including visualizations for expression data at gene, transcript, and exon levels, as well as viewers for tissue-specific regulatory effects of genetic variations acting on genes.
+The GTEx web portal (http://gtexportal.org) develops specialized web-based visualization tools for exploring tissue-specific gene expression and regulation.
+Here, in this public repository, we provide the source code of these tools.

 [GTEx eQTL Dashboard](#eqtl-dashboard)